utku-turan/Outforce-BTP/SAPBuild/006-ProcessAutomation.md

 - The Workflow: the list of steps inside your automation
 - The Right-Side Panel:  add steps, check inputs and outputs, automations, activities, data, controls
 - The Console: Design and test console, errors and warnings, variables

+### Using the Desktop Agent to run Automations
+The Desktop Agent is a component that is installed locally on user desktops.
+It executes automation projects that launch and run applications of various kinds, reads information from screens, enters data, clicks options, and processes data.
+Automation projects are assigned to tenants running on the Desktop Agent.
+You can see what your Desktop Agent is always doing thanks to the convenient menu that is always accessible from your computer’s taskbar while your Desktop Agent is ready or active.

+When it’s installed, the Desktop Agent is configured to start at Windows logon by default.
+The Agent can run in the attended or unattended mode.
+In the attended mode, you start the automations by clicking on them, and in the unattended mode, the automations run automatically without your intervention.

+Using the Desktop Agent, you can perform different actions to run and monitor your projects, such as:
+- Run projects
+- Manage tenants
+- Configure the connection settings
+- Change the agent mode
+- Monitor the Agent
+- Collect and manage traces